PiByte/Timelapse4Bash/README.md

 # Timelapse4Bash
-Timelapse4Bash is a simple timelapsing tool that takes screenshots and then converts them over to a movieclip
+Timelapse4Bash is a simple timelapsing tool that takes screenshots and then converts them over to a movieclip *Note:* This crappy script is full of bugs, so keep that in mind when downloading this!

 ### Usage
 ```sh